joshbegley/nyt-latest/README.md

 **As Relations Thaw, China Lifts Tariffs on Australian Wine**\
-`Despite its thirst for Australian wine, China had taxed the imports in 2020 over a dispute about Covid-19.
-The nations came closer again last year.`\
+`Despite its thirst for Australian wine, China had taxed the imports in 2020 over a dispute about Covid-19.`\
 https://nytimes.com/2024/03/28/business/china-australia-wine-tariffs.html

 **Walking Away**\